 Colfelt, though, was far away when William Dean was murdered.

 The man who had probably the biggest target on his back in the murder investigation was Charles Rich, the banker and friend of William Dean.

 The morning Dean was discovered murdered, Rich had a fresh black eye and bruises on his head.
-His explanation was that his horse had kicked at him and knocked a board he was carrying, striking him in the head.
+He explained his horse had kicked at him and knocked a board he was carrying, striking him in the head.
 Many in town doubted the story.

-Though William Dean and Charles Rich were friends, there was one other odd occurrence that implicated Rich.
-The day Dean’s body was found, an employee and friend of Rich’s visited Mrs. Dean and cleaned up the barn where her husband was murdered.
+Though William Dean and Charles Rich were friends, one other odd occurrence implicated Rich.
+The day Dean’s body was found, an employee and friend of Rich’s visited Mrs. Dean and cleaned up the barn where the murder took place.
 Perhaps he obliterated evidence in the process.

 Could Dean and Rich have fallen out over some business dealing?
 Was Rich the person Dean wanted to talk to the police about?

 With no clear suspect in the murder, the town sent for Pinkerton detectives to help investigate.
 And as they came up dry, another character appeared in town to assist in the investigation.